aliascash/alias-docker-base/README.md

 # spectre-base
-## Base image to install spectrecoind into
+## Base image to install Alias wallet into

-This repository contains a Dockerfile to create base image which could be used to install [spectrecoind](https://github.com/spectrecoin/spectre) into it.
-So with each build of spectrecoind it is not necessary to rebuild the required environment again and again.
+This repository contains a Dockerfile to create base image which could be used to install [aliaswalletd](https://github.com/aliascash/alias-wallet) into it.
+So with each build of aliaswalletd it is not necessary to rebuild the required environment again and again.

 ## Licensing